Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoSharing_extra.md

 ![img](https://i.imgur.com/YsLWp0K.png)

-These vehicle _are_ listed in the that GO Sharing shares with the Dashboard Deelmobiliteit.
+These vehicle _are_ listed because GO Sharing is still sharing these with the Dashboard Deelmobiliteit, although these vehicles are not really standing in public space anymore.

 An example of such a vehicle is this one: